Drugun/CompoundOrigins/README.md

   - Fire
     - Fire/lava immunity
     - Freeze in cold water
-    - Freeze in dark in cold biomes
+    - Freeze in the dark when in cold biomes
     - 1 of:
       - Incendiary fireball (active ability)
       - Lava spit (active ability)